 But web scraping at scale can be a little frustrating as many websites around the world use on-screen data protection software like Cloudflare.

-In this post, we will discuss the five most common web scraping challenges that you might face in your data extraction journey.
+In this post, we will discuss the most common challenges in web scraping that you might face in your data extraction journey.
 Let’s understand them one by one.

 CAPTCHA is a Completely Automated Public Turing Test to Tell Computers and Humans Apart.
 Captchas are the most common kind of protection used by many websites around the world.

 If an on-screen protection software thinks the incoming request is unusual then it will throw a captcha to test whether the incoming request is from a human or a robot.
 Once confirmed it will redirect the user to the main website.

-Captcha helps to distinguish humans from computers & is one of the major challenges when you scrape the web.
+Captcha helps to distinguish humans from computers & is one of the major challenges of web scraping when extracting data from the web.
 This is a kind of test that a computer should not be able to pass but it should be able to grade.
 It is kind of a paradoxical idea.

-There is multiple captcha-solving software in the market that can be used for solving captchas while scraping but they will slow down the scraping process and the cost of scraping per page will also go up drastically.
+There are multiple captcha-solving software in the market that can be used for solving captchas while scraping but they will slow down the scraping process and the cost of scraping per page will also go up drastically.

 The only solution to this problem is to use proper headers along with high-quality residential proxies.
 This combination might help you bypass any kind of on-site protection.
 Residential proxies are high-authority IPs that come from a real device.
 The header object should contain proper User-Agent, referer, etc.

 IP blocking or IP bans are very common measures taken by website security software to prevent web scraping.
-Usually, this technique is used for preventing any kind of cyber attack or other illegal activities.
+Usually, this technique is used to prevent any kind of cyber attack or other illegal activities.

 But along with this, IP bans can also block your bot which is collecting data through web scraping.
 There are mainly two kinds of IP bans.